AvivGelfand/CNN-Image-Classification-Challange/README.md

 ## Conclusion

 In this project, you have explored the use of Convolutional Neural Networks (CNNs) for image classification on the CIFAR-10 dataset.
-The CNN model demonstrated superior performance compared to the regular Neural Network, underlining the importance of CNNs in image-related tasks.
+The CNN model demonstrated superior performance to the regular Neural Network, underlining the importance of CNNs in image-related tasks.

 Feel free to explore and experiment with the code to gain a deeper understanding of CNNs and their applications in image classification.